-Generally, vote FOR by-law amendments if:
+In China, generally, vote FOR by-law amendments if:

-1. They are driven by regulatory changes and are technical in nature; or

-2. They are meant to update company-specific information in the by-laws such as registered capital, address, and business scope, etc.
+- 1. They are driven by regulatory changes and are technical in nature; or - 2.
+They are meant to update company-specific information in the by-laws such as registered capital, address, and business scope, etc.